 Aznavur Passage is a 9 story building where you can find ornaments, hat, toy, and bag shops.
 Furthermore, there are nice places to spend time such as cafes and a billiards hall in this passage.
 Aznavur Passage is located right across Galatasaray High School.

-Avrupa Passage is a place that even most people who have been to Istiklal Avenue several times don’t know.
+Avrupa Passage is a place that even most people who have been to Istiklal Street several times don’t know.
 As the entrance of the passage is through the Fish Market in Beyoglu instead of the main street, only people who know the place beforehand visit it.

 The big Beyoglu fire in 1870 caused a big change in the neighborhood.
 Avrupa Passage began to be built in the reconstruction phase of the neighborhood and it was completed in 1874.

 While you are in the passage, you can and should enjoy some amazing sculptures at the entrance of the shops.
 Moreover, the passage connects Beyoglu Fish Market to Mesrutiyet Street.

+h.
 Beyoglu Is Merkezi

 Beyoglu Is Merkezi (Beyoglu Business Center) feels like getting bigger when you walk in it.
 You will surely feel like you are in a labyrinth in Beyoglu Is Merkezi where export leftovers are sold in more than 200 shops.
 Therefore, you can find all sorts of things here, be it clothes, underwear, accessories, bag or shoes.